Other Cannabis-Induced Disorders

 Cannabis-induced sleep disorder

-Researchers have found that THC binds to receptors in the nervous system that are associated with sleep regulation.
+Researchers have found that THC binds to receptors in the nervous system that are associated with sleep control.
 Their findings indicate that these receptors may demonstrate impaired functioning after long-term cannabis use, potentially due to desensitization.
 Genetics related to the development of cannabis use disorder may also be linked to the development of insomnia and other sleep disorders, indicating a brain link between cannabis use and sleep disturbance.

 Treatments